amgarton47/CS62data-structures/Synchro_DLL/project/README.md

 Update the `DLL_Node` to make the `insert()` and `remove()` methods to be `synchronized` and re-run your tests.

-We expect that you will find these results to be disappointing.
+We expect that you will find these results to be disappointing:

+   1. report your results (threads, error-free cycles).

-Review the `DLL_Node` APIs and specifications for the `synchronized` methods, and suggest an explanation for why this did not elminate the problem.
+   2. Review the `DLL_Node` APIs and specifications for the `synchronized` methods, and suggest an explanation for why this did not completely elminate the problem.

 ### 5. Java Block Synchronization